HEALTHCARE FRAUD DEFENSE JOURNAL

 Even though defendants will face trial on the eight remaining counts, Judge Davila’s order will provide them with better tools to fight.
 Particularly, the bill of particulars will provide a roadmap of the government’s case and permit Holmes and Balwaini to strategize a defense case.

-Yesterday, prosecutors in New Jersey unsealed an Indictment against a husband and wife team that owned two telemedicine companies.
+Yesterday, prosecutors in New Jersey unsealed an Indictment against a husband and wife owned two telemedicine companies.
 The Indictment alleges a $56 million fraud.
 Prosecutors claim that Reinaldo and Jean Wilson orchestrated a national kickback scheme involving unnecessary prescriptions for orthotic braces that were submitted to Medicare for reimbursement.

 The Indictment alleges that the Wilsons solicited and received bribes from patient recruiters and pharmacies for patient referrals.
 Wilsons companies – Advantage Choice Care LLC and Tele Medcare LLC – hired doctors to order the braces.